Brenda Smith, Executive Director

 Judi Jungling, Office Manager

 Judi comes to NMRWA with 38 years of office experience including key skills in data management and customer service.
 With gardening and nature as two of her greatest passions, working for Nine Mile Run is a satisfying experience for her.
 Judi's excellent organizational skills keep the day-to-day operation of the organization running smoothly.

-Paul recently received his Horticulture diploma from Bidwell Training Center.
-He has worked as a Plant ID/Diagnostic Specialist at the Arnold Arboretum of Harvard University.
+Paul received his Horticulture diploma from Bidwell Training Center and recently became an ISA Certified Arborist.
+He previously worked as a Plant ID/Diagnostic Specialist at the Arnold Arboretum of Harvard University.
 He has a special interest in and affinity for taxonomy, which informs his work with NMRWA installing rain gardens and rain barrels.
 Paul has a Bachelor of Arts degree in Literature and a Master of Fine Arts degree in Creative Writing, both from Goddard College.
 He enjoys writing, baking, and gardening.

 Sarah Peterson, Clean Rivers Campaign Intern